peter1357908/cosc-60-final-project/Protocol.md

 if they can ignore/drop a duplicate message.

-Where "Message Length" is the length of the packet, except when the message type is a download, in which case it is the total number of fragments that make up the file.
+Where "Message Length" is the length of the packet, except when the message type is a file-transfer, in which case it is the total number of fragments that make up the file.

 The "IPv4" address is the address of the initial creator of the message, i.e. the node posting new info or requesting info.